vakata/jstree/README.md

 [view result](http://jsfiddle.net/vakata/2kwkh2uL/5/)

 Now to focus on what is different.
 First off the `"data"` config option of the data object.
-If you check with jstree, it is supposed to be a string or an object.
+If you check with jQuery, it is supposed to be a string or an object.
 But jstree makes it possible to set a function.

 Each time jstree needs to make an AJAX call this function will be called and will receive a single parameter - the node that is being loaded.
 The return value of this function will be used as the actual `"data"` of the AJAX call.
 To understand better open up the demo and see the requests go off in the console.